superluminar-io/fullstack-serverless-workshop/README.md

 # Fullstack Serverless Workshop 🎓
-> Hands-on AWS serverless workshop for beginners
+> Hands-on AWS workshop for beginners with a background in frontend development.

 👉 New here?
-Check out the [workshop website](https://workshop.superluminar.io).
+Check out the [workshop website](https://fullstackworkshop.superluminar.io).

 🤓 You want to contribute?
 Check [this](CONTRIBUTING.md).